PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User_Testing.md

 A/B testing, also known as split testing, is a method of comparing two different versions of a webpage or app to determine which one performs better.
 The process involves randomly dividing users into two groups, with each group being shown a different version of the page.
 The results are then analyzed to determine which version is more effective at achieving the desired outcome, such as increasing sales or conversions.
 With the A/B test you only test one variable at a time and to ensure that your sample size is large enough to achieve statistically significant results.

 The A/B test can be considered the most basic kind of randomized controlled experiment.
 You must estimate the sample size you need to achieve a statistical significance, which will help you make sure the result you’re seeing “isn’t just because of background noise”.
+You can use [online tools](https://www.optimizely.com/sample-size-calculator/#/?conversion=3&effect=20&significance=95) to do it or calculate it manually yourself.

 The video below explains A/B testing in detail.